Conventional Report June 2022

 (c) Proof that he or she has completed at least 20 hours of continuing

-the Board in the year immediately preceding the filing
+education approved by the Board in the year immediately preceding the filing

 of the application; and